 The significant sources of metals and selenium in the watershed include urban runoff, agricultural runoff, POTW effluent, and groundwater.
 Open space was also a significant source for mercury.
 Higher loads were delivered during wet weather for all constituents due to the association between metals and particulate matter.
 The source analysis indicates that naturally occurring metals and selenium may be contributing sources in soil.
 The Calleguas Creek Metals and Selenium TMDL includes plans for special studies to further assess natural sources of metals in soil.

-WLA Translation
+Waste Load Allocation Translation

-1) Dry-weather WLAs
+1) Dry-weather Waste Load Allocations

-The Calleguas Creek Metals and Selenium TMDL assigns concentration-based waste load allocations (WLAs) for dry-weather.
+The Calleguas Creek Metals and Selenium TMDL assigns concentration-based waste load allocations for dry-weather.
 Non-Stormwater Discharges (NSWDs) are authorized in this General Permit if Section IV.A terms and conditions are met to control the discharge of pollutants from the construction site.
 Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be either eliminated or have regulatory coverage under a separate NPDES permit.
 Authorized NSWDs, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
 The Regional Water Board may impose additional requirements on NSWDs if deemed necessary per site-specific analysis.

-2) Wet-weather Interim WLAs for Copper
+2) Wet-weather Interim Waste Load Allocations for Copper

-The Calleguas Creek Metals and Selenium TMDL assigns an interim concentration-based wet-weather WLA for copper to “Permitted Stormwater Dischargers (PSDs)” to be met at the receiving water.
+The Calleguas Creek Metals and Selenium TMDL assigns an interim concentration-based wet-weather waste load allocation for copper to “Permitted Stormwater Dischargers (PSDs)” to be met at the receiving water.
 Responsible Dischargers are identified as a PSDs as defined in the Calleguas Creek Metals and Selenium TMDL.
-The interim wet daily maximum concentration-based WLA will be translated into a numeric action level (NAL) for Responsible Dischargers until the final WLAs apply.
-The interim WLAs were translated into NALs as shown in Table 47 below.
-The NALs are in mg/L to be consistent with the reporting units in SMARTS.
+The interim wet daily maximum concentration-based waste load allocation will be translated into a numeric action level for Responsible Dischargers until the final waste load allocations apply.
+The interim waste load allocations were translated into numeric action levels as shown in Table 47 below.
+The numeric action levels are in mg/L to be consistent with the reporting units in SMARTS.

-Table 47 – Calleguas Creek, Conejo Creek, and Revolon Slough Interim Wet-Weather WLAs
+Table 47 – Calleguas Creek, Conejo Creek, and Revolon Slough Interim Wet-Weather Waste Load Allocations